Experience Lasting Change Through Personalized Brain-Driven Strategies

 How to Get Something Done When You’re Feeling Down

 When people are depressed their energy, activity, and mood levels decrease in a spiral.
 The lower energy you feel, the less you do, the worse you feel emotionally, and the cycle continues.
 Being productive can help interrupt that negative spiral and turn it around.
-In this blog, I offer five strategies for how to break the cycle and move forward:
+In this blog, I offer five strategies for how to break the cycle of feeling down and move forward:

 1) As a general rule, try to have one source of accomplishment and one source of pleasure in each of your mornings, afternoons, and evenings.